optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

+In the current situation, the dictionary return type solves two different problems that will now be solved separately.

+##### Specifying different problem types

-The simplest way of specifying a least-squares function that does not return any logging output becomes:
+The simplest way of specifying a least-squares function becomes:

 ```python
 import estimagic as em